reypapin/Domain-Name-Classification-with-LLM/Data/Readme.md

 # Data Folder README

 This folder contains the files to carry out the evaluations of the models and also has a file called train_sample that contains 2021 domains that were used as samples for the prompt.
-The training files for the OPT350M model are not included because they are very large, but you can write to reynierleyvalao@gmail.com if you need the training files.
+The training files for the OPT350M model and Llama3_8B are not included because they are very large, but you can write to reynierleyvalao@gmail.com if you need the training files.

 ## Files